 Víctor Hugo Ochoa, the center’s director, said Mélida arrived irritated and often threatened to run away.
 “It became hard to interfere,” he said.
 “She shaped her very own constellation of children who grew to become on us.”

 Javier had a terrible history with the rebels.
-In 2004, his brother, a soldier, became killed by using a FARC sniper.
+In 2004, his brother, a soldier, was killed by using a FARC sniper.
 His circle of relatives by no means forgave the guerrillas, an anxiety on the coronary heart of any peace deal.

 Notwithstanding this, Mélida and Javier found out they were falling in love.